 6. Casio Men’s Pro Trek Fitness Watch

-The watch comes in a basic color tone neutralized by an orange-colored second hand and a North direction indicator on the top of the rotating bezel.
+The watch comes in a black color tone neutralized by an orange-colored second hand and a North direction indicator on the top of the rotating bezel.
 The large numbers enhance the readability and the arrow watch hands enhance the overall appearance of the watch.

 Lay the watch horizontally and align the hour hand to the direction of the sun.
 Now, make sure that you know currently in which hemisphere you are in.
-If you are in the Northern hemisphere, the midpoint between the hour hand and 12 o’clock will approximately indicate South.
+If you are in the Northern Hemisphere, the midpoint between the hour hand and 12 o’clock will approximately indicate South.
 This will then enable you to read the other directions easily.
 However, the direction needs to be calibrated from time to time.

 7. SKMEI Digital Sports Watch

 If budget is an issue for you then the next watch is worth your attention.
 It might not have all the bells & whistles of Casio but it is developed as per military standards.
 And, this is the best cheap thermometer watch that I got without spending more than $50.